 Control measures for listeriosis

-- drinks made from fresh fruit or vegetables where washing procedures are unknown (excluding canned or pasteurised juices)
+- drinks made from fresh or frozen fruit and vegetables where washing procedures are unknown, such as juices and smoothies (excluding pasteurised or canned juices)

-- any unpasteurised milk or foods made from unpasteurised milk
+- unpasteurised milk or foods made from unpasteurised milk

 - soft-serve ice-creams